microsoft/factored-segmenter/README.md

 ## Prerequisites

-To build Factored Segmenter, you will need to install the following dependencies:
+To build FactoredSegmenter, you will need to install the following dependencies:

 #### Linux
 ```
 sudo apt-get install dotnet-sdk-3.1
 sudo apt-get install dotnet-runtime-3.1
 ```
-SentencePiece
+And you need to install SentencePiece [from source](https://github.com/google/sentencepiece#c-from-source).
+SentencePiece is accessed both via executing a binary and via direct invocation of the C++ library.

 #### Windows
 ```
 https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-3.1.101-windows-x64-installer
 ```
-SentencePiece
+And SentencePiece.
+In the Windows version, SentencePiece is presently only invoked via the SentencePiece command-line tools.
+It has not been tested whether the [vcpkg installation](https://github.com/google/sentencepiece#installation) works.

 ## How to build